 Residents were told in the consultation documents that if they vote against demolition in the ballot then their homes would only in future receive essential maintenance:

-This is reiterated in the formal ‘Landlord Offer’ to residents ahead of the ballot:
+This was reiterated in the formal ‘Landlord Offer’ made to residents ahead of the ballot:

 In July 2020, it was confirmed that residents had voted against demolition in the ballot, which was held by Civica on behalf of the estate’s Landlord - One Housing.